Learn How to Grow Fountain Grass (Pennisetum)

 Some popular species, such as P. alopecuroides, have narrow green leaves in the spring and summer that change to a dazzling golden yellow in the fall, and then beige as winter approaches.

-Nevertheless, the foliage remains attractive throughout the winter months, making this type perfect for all-seasons use.
+The foliage remains attractive throughout the winter months, making this type perfect for all-season interest.

 A close up horizontal image of the flower spike of Pennisetum fountain grass pictured on a soft focus background.